-Removing debris from the floor before mopping is especially important when you clean hardwood floors with vinegar.
-Debris, like dirt, can cause scratches in the wood if it’s left on the floor while you mop.
+Debris, like gritty dirt, can cause scratches in the wood if it’s left on the floor while you mop.

-To clean your hardwood floors using vinegar, start by filling a bucket with one gallon of hot water.
+When wondering “how to clean floors with vinegar”, start by filling a bucket with one gallon of hot water.

 - Traditional mop.
 One of the most popular ways to clean hardwood floors with vinegar is mopping.
 After mixing your solution, dip the mop into the bucket and wring it out well.
 To avoid washing your hardwood floors with too much water, it’s best to wring the mop out until it’s damp, not wet.
 Taking the time to do this after each dip in the bucket will help prevent water damage to your hardwood floors.
 After wringing your mop, work the mop in an “S” pattern over your floors to prevent dirt from spreading as you mop.
 Continue dipping and wringing your mop as you move across the room.
 And after you finish mopping a room, dump the dirty water out and start with fresh water in the next room.